-The Investment Committee is composed of three members, the majority of which are considered independent and duly appointed by the Board.
+The Investment Committee is composed of three members.
 The Investment Committee must, amongst other things, ensure that the ownership, acquisition, and operating activities do not surpass the restrictions of the Contract of Trust, evaluate, and recommend acquisitions of income producing properties and assist the Board and Executive Officers in determining the needs of BTB and its subsidiaries with regards to any financing, acquisition, takeover bid, merger, or amalgamation.

-As of this date and until the next annual general meeting, Sylvie Lachance, President of the Investment Committee, Fernand Perreault and Armand Des Rosiers are the three members of the Investment Committee, all of whom are deemed to be independent within the meaning of the NI 58-101.
+As of this date and until the next annual general meeting, Sylvie Lachance, President of the Investment Committee, Armand Des Rosiers and Sylvain Fortier are the three members of the Investment Committee, all of whom are deemed to be independent within the meaning of the NI 58-101.